msehgal-blm/gitbash-scripts/README.md

 Additionally, each function acts as a "cd" allowing input afterwards.

 ### Examples
-Using "@": `workspace @ project` - this will navigate to /c/tmp/workspace and then to the first directory whose name contains "project"\
+Using "@": `workspace @ project` - this will navigate to /c/tmp/workspace and then to the first directory whose name contains "project".